 - Use canned pumpkin puree.
 A 15 oz can will give you more than enough pumpkin.
 You can keep the leftover pumpkin in container in the refrigerator for up to one week.
 You can use the leftover pumpkin to make bread, cookies, overnight oats, energy balls, or scones.

 - Add the wet ingredients to the dry ingredients and mix until JUST combined.
 Don’t over mix the pancake batter or they won’t be fluffy.

 - Cook the pancakes on an electric griddle or in a large skillet on the stove.
 We like to use an electric griddle because we can cook several pancakes at the same time.

 - Use a measuring cup to pour about ⅓ cup of batter onto the hot griddle or pan.
 Cook on one side for 2 to 3 minutes or until bubbles appear all over the pancake.
 Flip and cook for an additional 2 to 3 minutes or until golden brown.

 - Don’t smash the pancakes down with your spatula, gently flip them and let them cook.
 If you smash down the pancakes, they won’t be fluffy.

-Yes!
-Double the recipe and make extra pumpkin pancakes to keep in the freezer.
-When the pancakes are completely cool, put them in a freezer bag and freeze for up to 2 months.
+How to Freeze: You can freeze pumpkin pancakes.
+Let the pancakes cool completely and wrap them tightly in plastic wrap and then store them in a freezer-safe bag or freezer container.
+Freeze for up to 2 months.
 To reheat, put the pancakes in the toaster or microwave.